skip to Main Content

 Note: Always keep your Exchange Server up to date with the latest Cumulative Update and Security Update.

-Enable group writeback in Azure AD Connect
+Enable group writeback in Microsoft Entra Connect

 Configure group domain